Sloan Indigenous Graduate Partnership

-As a SIGP scholar at SUNY-ESF, you will work closely with the staff and faculty affiliated with the Center for Native Peoples and the Environment (CNPE).
+As a SIGP scholar at SUNY ESF, you will work closely with the staff and faculty affiliated with the Center for Native Peoples and the Environment (CNPE).
 The CNPE brings together a strong and diverse team of STEM faculty with experience in mentorship, research and teaching with Indigenous students.
-Affiliated faculty members contribute to the CNPE under the direction of indigenous scholars Dr. Robin Wall Kimmerer (Potawatomi, SUNY Distinguished Teaching Professor) and Assistant Director Neil Patterson (Tuscarora, Scientific Co-chair, Haudenosaunee Environmental Task Force).
+Affiliated faculty members contribute to the CNPE under the direction of indigenous scholars Dr. Robin Wall Kimmerer (Citizen Potawatomi; SUNY Distinguished Teaching Professor) and Assistant Director Neil Patterson (Tuscarora; Scientific Co-chair, Haudenosaunee Environmental Task Force)

 Students entering the program may select from any of the 40 graduate STEM programs at ESF.
 Upon matriculation, they will participate in all of the Graduate Student Orientation programs offered by the College.
-In addition, all SIGP students will become part of the CNPE mentoring group which includes faculty and staff mentors, peer mentors and indigenous community partners.
-Sloan students will also enroll in a weekly CNPE Indigenous Leaders seminar which provides social and cultural support, integration of indigenous and scientific knowledge, leadership opportunities, academic skills support and professional development experiences.
-The cohort experience will begin with a retreat at one of SUNY-ESF's wilderness field stations to provide an initial cohesive experience for students and mentors.
+In addition, all SIGP students will become part of the CNPE mentoring group, including faculty and staff mentors, peer mentors and Indigenous community partners.
+Sloan students will also enroll in a weekly Sloan seminar that provides social and cultural support, integration of Indigenous and scientific knowledges, leadership opportunities, academic skills support, and professional development experiences.
+The cohort experience will begin with a retreat at one of SUNY-ESF’s Adirondack field stations to provide an initial cohesive experience for students and mentors.
 This retreat will introduce the ecological and cultural landscape which students will inhabit during the graduate program, and begin to cultivate a sense of place and belonging which supports student success.
 Finally, the SIGP program will facilitate ongoing cultural connection between students and the Onondaga Nation, located just a few miles from campus.

-SUNY-ESF offers more than 40 M.S. and Ph.D. programs in STEM fields.
-Eligible departments include: Chemistry, Environmental and Forest Biology, Environmental Resource Engineering, Environmental Science, Forest and Natural Resources Management, and Paper and Bioprocess Engineering.
+SUNY ESF offers more than 40 M.S. and Ph.D. programs in STEM fields.
+Eligible departments include: Chemistry, Environmental Biology (formerly known as Environmental and Forest Biology), Environmental Resource Engineering, Environmental Science, Sustainable Resources Management (formerly known as Forest and Natural Resources Management), and Chemical Engineering (formerly known as Paper and Bioprocess Engineering).
 For a complete listing of degree programs, please see The Graduate School website.